 The disparity in premiums persists even when it comes to the size and power of the engines.

-For example, premiums for a touring bike with a 1170 cc displacement will be lower than for a sports bike with a 998 cc displacement, despite the former being almost twice as expensive.
+For example, premiums for a touring bike with a 1170 cc displacement will be lower than for a sports bike with a 998-cc displacement, de

 The Cost Based on Age